What Can I Expect During My First Visit with a Registered Dietitian Nutritionist?

 If you are in one of our other programs, sessions will vary based on objectives and goals set at the previous visit.
 Each session is highly individualized.
 We will be happy to explain in detail in our initial phone call.

-Is There a Maintenance Plan for Me to Follow Once I Achieve My Weight Loss Goal?
+Is There a Maintenance Plan After I Complete My Program?

 Do You See Children in Your Practice?

 Yes, we see children of all ages.
-Some of the pediatric conditions we treat include weight loss, weight gain, failure to thrive, diabetes, constipation, and irritable bowel syndrome, to name a few.
+Some of the pediatric conditions we treat include diabetes, constipation, and irritable bowel syndrome, to name a few.
+We are very passionate about not putting children on diets.
+If your child is being referred for “weight loss”, we take a mindful eating approach in a kid-friendly fashion.

 Will My Insurance Cover These Consultations?